 For details about managing users, privileges, and roles, see User Privileges and Authentication.
 There you will find a chart describing each of the roles in detail.

-Note that the CREATE commands for queries, loading jobs, and schema_change jobs require that the graph name be specified, even for systems with only one graph.
+CREATE commands for queries, loading jobs, and schema_change jobs require that the graph name be specified, even for systems with only one graph.

 User Authentication secrets and tokens: Our commands and procedures follow OAuth standards.
 See Managing User Privileges and Authentication.